Pikcolo/kiv_game/README.md

 - collides, colliding_entities: Used to check for collisions between entities.
 - on_keyboard_closed, on_key_down, on_key_up: Arranges the keyboard's operation for both pressing and releasing keys.
 - The GameWidget class will be linked to the remaining classes to allow the game to be played.

+The GameWidget class is linked to the remaining classes to allow the game to be played.
+The following classes are related to the GameWidget class:

+- Class Entity(Object)
+    - This class defines the basic properties of all entities in the game, such as size and position.
+It is important because it allows the player to shoot bullets at enemies or coins to score points and trigger various effects.

+- Class Bullet(Entity)
+    - This class inherits from the Entity class and defines the behavior of bullets, such as speed, position, and image.
+It also has a stop_callback function that can be used to stop the call to the move_step function, which defines the movement of the bullet in order to handle collisions with enemies or coins.